lagoproject/DMP/DMP.md

   - **L2: Quality for Astrophysics**.
 Ensures quality data to be used by experts from the Astrophysics Community: fixed level scalers by atmospheric parameters and the detector efficiency.
 This corresponds to the second level of processing in the LAGO ANNA framework.
   - **L3.
 Quality for the general public**.
 Ensures high quality data to be used by researchers from other subjects or the general public.
 Charge histograms of the detectors are also processed/corrected.
 This is the third level of processing in the LAGO ANNA framework.

-On the other hand, users can perform their own simulations of extensive atmospheric showers (EAS), the cascades of secondary particles produced when a high energy particle coming from the space interacts with the atmosphere.
+On the other hand, users can perform their own simulations of extensive atmospheric showers (EAS), the cascades of secondary particles are produced when a high-energy particle coming from the space interacts with the atmosphere.
 By using the LAGO ARTI framework, it is possible to simulate the expected flux on signals at the detector level including different geomagnetic, atmospheric and detector conditions.
 By using ARTI, users are able to generate different types of hierarchical data-sets:
   - **S0.
 Plain simulations**: CORSIKA outputs, which are described in the official documentation [D. Heck and T. Pierog, "Extensive Air Shower Simulation with CORSIKA: A User’s Guide".
 Version 7.7100 from December 17, 2019](https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf), section 10, page 121.
 (Available at https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf)
   - **S1.
-Analyzed simulations**: ARTI analysis and outputs of the S0 data-set, containing the expected flux of secondary particles at ground.
+Analyzed simulations**: ARTI analysis and outputs of the S0 data-set, containing the expected flux of secondary particles at the ground.
   - **S2.
 Detector response simulations**: ARTI detector simulation module, containing a complete, detailed and adjustable [Geant4](https://geant4.web.cern.ch/) model of the LAGO detectors.
-The main output is the expected signals in the detector, allowing site characterization and comparison with 2 and L3 data sets at each site.
+The main output is the expected signals in the detector, allowing site characterization and comparison with L2 and L3 data sets at each site.

 #### **Re-used previous data**.

 Measurements from WCDs gathered in previous years and relevant simulations stored at the old centralized repository at UIS (Universidad Industrial de Santander, Colombia).
 This is, ~ 6.6TB, mainly measurements.
-Additionally, previous simulations performed by users in private clusters be will considered if implies high CPU consumption.
+Additionally, previous simulations performed by users in private clusters will be considered if implies high CPU consumption.

 #### **Origin of the data**.